Stone scores twice in 3rd, Golden Knights beat Coyotes 5-2 – KION546

 AP Sports Writer

-LAS VEGAS (AP) — Mark Stone scored twice in the third period to help the Vegas Golden Knights break a home dry spell and continue their domination of the Arizona Coyotes with a 5-2 victory Wednesday night.
+Stone, who also had an assist, became the first player in Knights history with a power-play and short-handed goal in the same game.

+“It would’ve been nice to capitalize on them earlier in the game,” Stone said.
+“In between periods, 1-1, felt we should’ve had 10.
+But we stuck with it, and I thought we did a good job.
+We were drawing penalties.
+We gave ourselves four or five chances on the power play, which leads to goals.”

-The Knights lost six of their previous seven games at home, but improved to 11-3 all-time against Arizona in Las Vegas and 18-7 overall.
+The Knights lost six of their previous seven games at home, but improved to 11-3 all-time against Arizona in Las Vegas and 18-7 overall against the Coyotes.

+“Some lessons learned from our recent play,” Golden Knights coach Bruce Cassidy said.
+“Going into the third period, when is it ever going to go in here, right?
+Maybe this is a sign of things to come for us, and hopefully Friday we’ll continue to get some breaks.”

-Stone scored his 13th and 14th goals — the first on a power play and the latter short-handed — as part of a four-goal third period by the Knights that followed a 1-1 tie after two.
-His first goal came at 8:56 on a tip-in off Alex Pietrangelo’s drive from the point to put Vegas ahead for good, 2-1.
+Stone scored his 13th and 14th goals as part of a four-goal third period by the Knights that followed a 1-1 tie after two.
+His first goal came on a tip-in off Alex Pietrangelo’s drive from the point to put Vegas ahead 2-1.

 In an effort to reverse the problems at home, the Golden Knights put left wing Michael Amadio on the first line with right wing Stone and center Chandler Stephenson.
 Amadio actually moved into that spot in the second period of Monday’s 3-2 loss to the Buffalo Sabres, sending Phil Kessel back to the third line.

-It paid off as Stone was dominant all game with 11 shots, including eight on goal, as well as an assist for a three-point night.
-Amadio scored, and Stephenson had two assists.
+It paid off as Stone was dominant all game with 13 shots, including eight on goal, as well as his assist for a three-point night.
+Also on that top line, Amadio scored and Stephenson had two assists.

 Arizona’s Christian Fischer had a goal and an assist.

 The Knights came out aggressive, controlling the first period and outshooting the Coyotes 13-4.
 Stone had two terrific chances, including one from point-blank range.
-The Coyotes weathered the barrage to keep the game scoreless after one period.
+The Coyotes weathered the barrage to keep the game scoreless after one.

+“I think our first period we were feeling good,” Stephenson said.
+“We were playing quick and put them on their heels.
+We tried to keep our foot on the gas pedal.”

 Vegas finally broke through at 3:28 of the second when defenseman Danil Miromanov blasted in a power-play goal.
 The good feelings for the Knights ended just 1:20 later, however, when Arizona defenseman Juuso Valimaki stuffed in a shot from the side of the net.